Reliable Cellular Automata with Self-Organization: Outline of the program

+defined in Algorithm~\ref{alg:Send}, will be running most of the time, sending all needed information to the neighbors.
+The rule \( \Retrieve \) records the information from the neighbors.
+Atomicity (Condition~\ref{cond:comput}\ref{i:comput.trans}) for the simulated medium will be guaranteed by waiting for a time when neither of the neighbor colonies is near the end of their work period---when this information might change.

-\item[Computation ] The subrule $\Compute$ computes the output of the simulated transition function and stores it on the track $\Hold$\glo{hold@$\Hold$}.
-It will put $\Doomed=1$ into each cell of the colony if the represented cell is to be erased.
-We will always set $\Doomed=0$ at $\Age=\cns{compute-start}$.
+\item[Computation ] The subrule \( \Compute \) computes the output of the simulated transition function and stores it on the track \( \Hold \).
+It will doom each cell of the colony if the represented cell is to be erased at the end of the work period.

-\item[Idling] After the computation, some idling puts sufficient time between it and the end of the work period to make sure that the retrieval falls into the observation part of the work period.
-Procedure $\rul{Find-end}$ computes $\End$.
+\item[Payload processing ] This part carries out the part of the computation not needed for simulation but for the information-processing task of the cellular automaton.